Truth1984/tasklanguage/readme.md

 ```
 {
+  "1.8.2": add ADDLookupCommand, change LABOR to accept both string and function
   "1.7.5": add previousResult
   "1.7.4": save the MEMORY if error were catched
   "1.7.3": format, add RESET, RUN() is now rerunnable.